uzzairwebstudio/password-strength-indicator/readme.md

     composer require uzzaircode/password-strength

-then include the assets file in your master template.
+then include the blade file which contains assets link in your master template.

     @include('password-strength::asset')